ad1tyaaa/100days/round-1.md

 I only fond this out after I commited and pushed yesterday and then today.
 Instead of showing up as my commits they show up with both username and email set to `=` on github.
 And, a mojority my time got wasted fixing that, and other windows isuues I don;t even want to get started on.

 But, well, atleast as I finally managed to fix git I can update the repo normally.

+## day 58 : 02 February 2024

+So, today a lot of my time got wasted.
+But, I still tried to put time and study LL.
+I was really struggling with it till yesterday, so, I decided to first do a little bit of a refresher of Pointers & DMA.
+Andm honestly, after that when I started making Heap & Stach diagrams fo everything and then tried to study things made a lot more sense.
+I still have issues thoughm but, I think I did manage to make good progress today.
+I finally understood Traversal, Insertion & Printing LL.
+I still have a small doublt in Insertion in Middle part of LL, but, I'm thinking I'll do it tomorrow, and I'll also do Deletion in LL, and then finally start with Doubly LLs.
+Looking forward to it. 😊